efrei-paris-sud/git-test/README.md

 # git-test

-This is Tom's version of the repository
+This is Kévin's version of the repository